 While I love decorating cookies, I know there are more craft show treats that would do really well.
-This list is a line up of the best baked goods to sell at craft fairs, so you can reference it any time you want to add something new to your craft table!
+This list is a lineup of the best-baked goods to sell at craft fairs, so you can reference it any time you want to add something new to your craft table or booth!
 I plan to keep the majority of my craft fair table full of sugar cookies, but I like the idea of adding some simple but tasty bake sale ideas to add some variety.

 This list of sweet food items for craft shows comes from a few of my blogging friends!
 They have some amazing recipes and ideas for creating crafted food that is delicious and festive for a holiday craft fair or bazaar.